One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Limitations

 \section{Limitations}

 Despite \system{}'s strong transferability and high ASRs across diverse models and tasks, our method still faces some practical constraints.
 First, while it achieves high average success rates, performance can vary for particular architectures or complex services (e.g., it performs better on GPT-4 than GPT-4o).
+Our API evaluations also treat calls as independent and therefore do not characterize long-horizon agentic services whose behavior depends on self-managed context \cite{xu2026llm}, nor cross-session retrieval stores in which poisoned content may persist and propagate \cite{xu2026contextual}.
 Second, the method requires a surrogate model pretrained on large-scale data (e.g., CLIP), which may not always be easily accessible for resource-limited adversaries.
 Third, although our experiments show that visually imperceptible perturbations can be crafted even under smaller \( l_\infty \)-norm constraints, certain pixel budgets may still be visually detectable, especially in high-resolution images or under stringent image compression.
-Finally, while the method bypasses traditional adversarial training defenses, newly emerging robust architectures and multi-modal LLMs show partial resistance or detection capabilities, hinting that advanced future defenses may further mitigate these attacks.
+Finally, traditional adversarial training and test-time defenses can partially mitigate the attack, but they do not eliminate it consistently across settings and may introduce substantial accuracy or computational trade-offs.
+Newly emerging robust architectures and multi-modal LLMs also show partial resistance or detection capabilities, suggesting that advanced future defenses may further mitigate these attacks.
+Our averages summarize heterogeneous architectures and services rather than define a universally calibrated difficulty scale.
+This caution is consistent with broader evidence that conclusions about system improvements can depend on the evaluation metric \cite{xu2026multi} and that even fixed numerical scales may not be comparable across ML research areas \cite{xu2026reviewer}.